ManticoreGamesInc/platform-documentation/src/tutorials/lua_reference.md

 #### Coming from other platforms

 Other platforms also have good sources of documentation for Lua.
-Check out [Coming to Core from Other Platforms](other_platforms.md) for a few hints on what's different in **Core**.
+Check out our "Coming to Core from Other Platforms" section for a few hints on what's different in **Core**.

 ## Basics